 Outcome 3: Designing interactive experiences On completion of this unit the student should be able to apply the VCD design process to design an interface for a digital product, environment or service.
+Suitable tasks for assessment may include:

 A folio demonstrating stages of VCD design process to propose an interface for an interactive digital product, environment or service.